cargo-signal/Data-Connector/README.md

   <li>SHIPMENTS_PATH - Path to the Shipments endpoint (located in local.settings.json for reference)</li>
   <li>SHIPMENT_TELEMETRY_PATH - Path to the Shipment Telemetry endpoint (located in local.settings.json for reference)</li>
   <li>SHIPMENT_ALERTS_PATH - Path to the Shipment Alerts endpoint (located in local.settings.json for reference)</li>
+  <li>WEBSITE_TIME_ZONE - (Optional) The time zone for the CRON expression on the timer trigger.
+Makes it easy to write the expression in local time rather than calculate UTC</li>
 </ul>

 <h2><a href="#id8">8&nbsp;&nbsp;&nbsp;Tips</a></h2>